Comparing kits to a known relative when multiple siblings have tested

 In case there is any remaining doubt about how to take advantage of multiple siblings’ kits, I’ll do the same analysis with empirical data.
 I’m lucky enough that all five of my maternal siblings have had their DNA tested as well as myself.
 The best performing methods in Part 2 require the use of a chromosome browser, so it’s also fortunate that we all tested at 23andMe.
 That will allow me to analyze the performance of several methods of combining our DNA kits and comparing them to a known cousin.

-But first, I’d like to make one acknowledgment.
-Jonny Perl has developed two amazing tools that were essential for this analysis.
+Essential for this analysis were two amazing tools that Jonny Perl has developed.
 I entered segment-level DNA data into his distinct segment generator and common segment generator over a hundred times during the course of this study and I have no doubt that all of the results they gave me were accurate.
 Calculating the amount of DNA that three or more siblings share with each other or the distinct segments that siblings share with a cousin would have taken several months if I had to check the start and stop points of each segment.
 And, if these tools weren’t available, I would’ve definitely used Jonny’s cM estimator to make the hard way easier.

 I discussed how to compute the values for the best-performing method in Part 1 and Part 2, but I’ll go over them again here as a refresher.
 There are two values to find for the top-performing method in this study: the total amount of DNA shared from distinct segments with a cousin and the total amount of shared maternal DNA between two or three siblings.
 The distinct segment information is also needed for the other two best-performing methods.